Usage share of web browsers

 The usage share of web browsers is the portion, often expressed as a percentage, of visitors to a group of web sites that use a particular web browser.
+There have been corporate battles to gain market share, and sometime a single browser or browser engine dominates the market.
+Once a browser drops below a certain market share, web developers may no longer put in effort to support it or ensure compatibility with their websites.

 Accuracy

 Measuring browser usage in the number of requests (page hits) made by each user agent can be misleading.

 Overestimation

 Not all requests are generated by a user, as a user agent can make requests at regular time intervals without user input.
 In this case, the user's activity might be overestimated.
 Some examples: